Logo of the The Poor Swiss

 As for fees, Selma has a base fee of 0.68% plus about 0.22% for the ETFs, for a total fee of a 0.90%.
 When we compare this against the 0.49% total fee for Finpension Invest, this is a very significant difference.
 And if we take the extra 0.15% in tax efficiency, this gets even more significant.

-For any medium to advanced investors, Finpension Invest is a significantly better option than to its flexibility and fees.
+For any medium-to-advanced investors, Finpension Invest is a significantly better option than to its flexibility and fees.
 Using Selma would mean paying a significant premium that should be well thought of.

 Finpension Invest FAQ